-Who looks outside dreams;
+“Who looks outside dreams;

-who looks inside awakes.
+who looks inside awakes.”

-Letter to Fanny Bowditch from Jung
+— Letter to Fanny Bowditch from Jung

 October 22, 1916, Letters V 1, p.
 33

-Analytical Psychology Club of New York*
+The Analytical Psychology Club of New York*

-The Archive for Research in Archetypal Symbolism (ARAS) is a pictorial and written archive of mythological, ritualistic, and symbolic images from all over the world and from all epochs of human history.
+ARAS is a pictorial and written archive of mythological, ritualistic, and symbolic images from all over the world and from all epochs of human history.
 The collection probes the universality of archetypal themes and provides a testament to the deep and abiding connections that unite the disparate factions of the human family.

-C.G.
+The C.G.
 Jung Foundation for Analytical Psychology*

 Founded in 1962, the Foundation is dedicated to helping men and women grow in conscious awareness of the psyche, find healing and meaning in their lives, reach greater depth in their relationships, and live in response to their discovered sense of purpose.

-C.G.
+The C.G.
 Jung Institute of New York*

-C.G.
-Jung Meetup
+The C.G.
+Jung Meetup Group

-Jungian Psychoanalytic Association
+The Jungian Psychoanalytic Association

-New York Center for Jungian Studies
+The New York Center for Jungian Studies

-The New York Center for Jungian Studies was founded in 1993 by Aryeh Maidenbaum and Diana Rubin.
-All of the center’s conferences, seminars, workshops, and study tours are held in extraordinary settings with excellent facilities and offer participants programs led by outstanding and internationally recognized analysts and authors.
+Founded in 1993 by Aryeh Maidenbaum and Diana Rubin, the Center for Jungian Studies offers programs led by outstanding and internationally recognized analysts and authors.
+All of the center’s conferences, seminars, workshops, and study tours are held in extraordinary settings with excellent facilities.

-Psychotherapy & Spirituality Institute (PSI)
+The Psychotherapy & Spirituality Institute (PSI)

-The Psychotherapy & Spirituality Institute (PSI) is an independent 501(c)(3) non-profit organization, founded in 1975, that provides psychotherapy, counseling, training, and continuing education to address the emotional and spiritual health of the people of New York City and beyond.
+Founded in 1975, the PSI is an independent 501(c)(3) non-profit organization that provides psychotherapy, counseling, training, and continuing education to address the emotional and spiritual health of the people of New York City and beyond.

 The Virginia Allan Detloff Library